Facts About Murchison Falls National Park

 Boat cruise

 Embarking on the boat cruise in the Murchison Falls National Park is one of the exciting activities in the park.
 The activity is carried out on the Nile River.
-During the cruise on the Nile, travelers will see several wildlife like hippos, elephants, buffaloes, crocodiles, and many others.
+During the cruise on the Nile, travellers will see several wildlife, like hippos, elephants, buffaloes, crocodiles, and many others.

 Bird watching

-The park is home to over 451 bird species and this makes it a great birding destination for birders.
-The bird species which are usually sited in the park include shoe bill, sectary bird, black-billed bustard, open-billed stork, widow birds, wood peckers, king fishers, and many others.
+The park is home to over 451 bird species, and this makes it a great birding destination for birders.
+The bird species which are usually sighted in the park include the shoebill, secretary bird, black-billed bustard, open-billed stork, widow birds, woodpeckers, kingfishers, and many others.

 Chimpanzee trekking

 The chimpanzee is one of the large primates within the park located in the Budongo forest.
-The chimpanzees are considered to be the closest cousins of Man sharing over 98%.
-The chimpanzee trekking in the park takes about 2 to 6 hours of the day.
-This activity has two sessions which include the morning session and the afternoon session.
+The chimpanzees are considered to be the closest cousins of man, sharing over 98%.
+Chimpanzee trekking in Budongo Forest usually lasts 2 to 6 hours daily.
+This activity has two sessions, which include the morning session and the afternoon session.

 Sportfishing

 The sport of fishing is one of the athletic activities that are trophy-rewarding in the park.
-Travelers are supposed to acquire fishing permits.
-The fish usually caught in the park are usually the Nile perch and again are set back to the water.
+Travellers are supposed to acquire fishing permits.
+The fish usually caught in the park are the Nile perch, and again are set back in the water.

 How to access the Murchison Falls National Park?

 The park is accessed by both road and air transport.
-Using air transport, travelers are supposed to book the scheduled chartered flights from either Entebbe International Airport or Kajjansi Airstrip to the different airstrips in the Murchison Falls National Park.
+Using air transport, travellers are supposed to book scheduled chartered flights from either Entebbe International Airport or Kajjansi Airstrip to the different airstrips in the Murchison Falls National Park.
 Airstrips in the park include the Chobe, Bugungu, and Pakuba.
-While using road transport, travelers take about 6 hours from Kampala to reach the park.
-Murchison Falls National Park has several gates that travelers can use to access the park and they include;
+In using road transport, travellers take about 6 hours from Kampala to reach the park.
+Murchison Falls National Park has several gates that travellers can use to access the park, and they include;

 Kichumbanyobo gate

-This is the main gate of the park which is accessed by travelers from the Kampala Entebbe.
-The gate is within the southern part of the park.
-The gate is 85 kilometers away from the Masindi town.
+This is the main gate of the park, which is accessed by travellers from Kampala and Entebbe.
+The gate is in the southern part of the park.
+The gate is 85 kilometres away from Masindi town.

 Bugungu gate

-Bugungu Gate is also in the southern part of the park and is about 135 kilometers away from Masindi town.
-The gate passes through the Budongo forest and travelers have a view of Albert Lake and also the view of the Congo Mountains.
+Bugungu Gate is also in the southern part of the park and is about 135 kilometres away from Masindi town.
+The gate passes through the Budongo forest, and travellers have a view of Albert Lake and also the view of the Congo Mountains.
 The other gates in the north of the park include the Tangi Gate, Chobe Gate, Mubako Gate, and Wankar Gate.

 Popular Safaris